parismita/parismita.github.io/menu/research.md

 removal of neutral pion is very important for differentiating an electron shower from gamma shower.

-The aim of this project is to investigate new methods based on statistics and machine learning to determine the basic characteristics of π 0 like its mass, position, separation angle between both gamma particles, momentum, kinetic energy etc.
+The aim of this project is to investigate new methods based on statistics and machine learning to determine the basic characteristics of π0 like its mass, position, separation angle between both gamma particles, momentum, kinetic energy etc.

 ## The Detector